 The best-known islands in Balearic are Mallorca, Menorca, Ibiza, and Formentera.
 Each of the islands has created its own identity over the years.
 Additionally, there are several minor islands and islets close to the larger islands.
 These include Cabrera, Dragonera, and S’Espalmador.
 Cabrera is home to the Cabrera Archipelago Maritime-Terrestrial National Park.

 Geologically, the Balearic Islands Promontory forms a platform upon which the island chain lies.
 Uplift from the seabed formed the archipelago.
 A network of fault lines, running northwest to southeast, dissect the islands.

 Formentera has a strong Italian influence and is renowned for its gastronomy.
 Many of the visitors are Italian.
-The preferred form of transport is by moped or “mini moke” jeep as there are few cars on the island.
+The preferred form of transport is moped or “mini moke” jeep as there are few cars on the island.
 There are breathtaking panoramic views from the island´s clifftops.
 Additionally, Formentera is home to the “Parc Natural de Ses Salines”.
-This is a nature reserve with exotic wildlife, salt flats and crystal clear water lapping onto the shores of the nature park’s beaches.
+This is a nature reserve with exotic wildlife, salt flats, and crystal clear water lapping onto the nature park’s beaches’ shores.
 The island was trendy in the 1960s.
 The Hippie Flower Power Festival is held every year in July in the square of St. Francesc.